 - Presses must be independent publishers of literary books.
 (Over half the list must consist of fiction, poetry, drama, and literary prose.)

 - Presses must not be primarily self-publishing.
-(At least 50% of titles must be published by authors not on staff; presses should not charge authors a fee to publish their works.)
+(At least 50% of titles must be published by authors not on staff.)

 - Presses must have a two-year track record of publishing at least two titles a year.